dadi/api/README.md

 Serama has built in support for oAuth2, can connect to multiple databases out of the box, supports static endpoints, has a caching layer and can be run in a clustered configuration.

-Serama is part of the Bantam toolkit, a modern development stack built for performance and scale.
+Serama is part of the Bantam toolkit ([bant.am](https://bant.am)), a modern development stack built for performance and scale.

 ## Requirements

 * Node.js (latest)
 * MongoDB (latest)

-## Setup and Installation
+## Setup and installation

-For tests to run you will need stand alone `mongod`s running at localhost:27017 and localhost:27018

 `cd serama`